Cross-lingual Collapse: How Language-Centric Foundation Models Shape Reasoning in Large Language Models: Motivation

 \section{Motivation}

-Recent reinforcement-learning-driven instruction tuning methods such as Group-Relative Policy Optimization (GRPO)~\citep{deepseek-r1} unlock state-of-the-art reasoning by having the model speak its thoughts aloud: each answer is preceded by a multi-step chain-of-thought that can be several hundred tokens long.
+Recent reinforcement learning with verifiable reward (RLVR) methods such as Group-Relative Policy Optimization (GRPO)~\citep{deepseek-r1} unlock state-of-the-art reasoning by having the model speak its thoughts aloud: each answer is preceded by a multi-step chain-of-thought that can be several hundred tokens long.
 With this drastic increase in utterance length, the burden on the model’s linguistic competence also multiplies for every step of the trace.

-In a multilingual setting, that burden becomes even heavier: a single error in an early non-English step can cascade through the entire reasoning path, derailing the final answer.
-Early work \citep{acl-findings-pinch, emnlp-findings-Polyglots} demonstrated that even target-language-centric supervised fine-tuning (SFT) \citep{nips-sft} on a single language can still coax a model into showing modest generalisation beyond English.
+In non-English contexts, this burden is even greater~\citep{marchisio-etal-2024-understanding}.
+For English-centric LLMs, a single error introduced during an early non-English step can propagate through the entire chain of reasoning, ultimately compromising the final answer.
+Early work \citep{acl-findings-pinch, emnlp-findings-Polyglots} demonstrated that even target-language-centric supervised fine-tuning (SFT) \citep{nips-sft} on a single language can still coax a model into showing modest generalization beyond English.
 However, current evidence is sparse on how reasoning-driven training like GRPO affects these cross-lingual gains—do they hold steady, or do they shift?

 We therefore ran a pilot experiment on the Llama-$3.2$-$3$B Instruct, giving it target-language reasoning supervision through GRPO.
 Concretely, we fine-tuned the model on the GSM$8$K grade-school arithmetic corpus, translated into Ukrainian so that all intermediate chain-of-thought steps as well as the final answer were presented in a low-resource language (relatively lower than English \citep{wenzek-etal-2020-ccnet}).
 As training progressed, however, the chains gradually drifted back to high-resource languages, chiefly English, even though the prompts remained Ukrainian.
 The trend is visualized in Figure \ref{fig:motivation}.
-We dub this behaviour \textbf{Cross-lingual Collapse} in reasoning models: a systematic collapse of multilingual chains-of-thought toward the model’s dominant pre-training language.
+We dub this behavior \textbf{Cross-lingual Collapse} in reasoning models: a systematic collapse of target-lingual chains-of-thought toward the model’s dominant pre-training language.

-These preliminary findings raise three intertwined research questions (RQs) that motivate the rest of this work: